 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bleeding problems, lung disease, or sickle cell disease .
-Tell your doctor if you had a problem with low numbers of blood cells before your current illness started, especially if you had neutropenia or thrombocytopenia (low numbers of platelets in your blood).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have lung disease, breathing problems, or sickle cell disease.
+Tell your doctor if you have an allergy to latex.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.